SeabookChen/seabookchen.net/_posts/2014-04-25-relationships-between-different-versions-of-selenium.md

 </a>

 ### Selenium IDE
-[Selenium IDE][Selenium IDE] is a Firefox add-on that allows users to record and re-play user actions in Firefox.
+Firefox add-on [Selenium IDE][Selenium IDE] allows users to record and re-play user actions in Firefox.
 It supports exporting the recorded scripts into Selenium RC or Selenium WebDriver code.

 ### Selenium 1 / Selenium RC